Skip Navigation LinksTitle-V-Application-Narrative

 Child Objective 3 | Strategy 1

-Support the CDPH Office of Oral Health (OOH) in their efforts to increase access to regular preventive dental visits for children by sharing information with MCAH programs.
+Support the CDPH Office of Oral Health (OOH) in its efforts to increase access to regular preventive dental visits for children by sharing information with MCAH programs.

 Activities: